shreramsp/Clustering-/Document_Clustering_LLM_Embeddings/README.md

 ## Note

-Notebook provided without outputs - see screenshot for execution results.
+Notebook shows "Invalid" on GitHub due to metadata issues.
+See screenshot for full output.